Seeeveeen/RA-MoE-4E/README.md

 This repository is a modular refactor of the original experimental RA-MoE-4E codebase.

-The refactoring aims to improve readability and organization while preserving the implemented model and training behavior.
+The refactoring aims to improve readability and organization while preserving the implemented model and training behaviour.

-Where the written methodology and supplied final implementation differ, the repository prioritizes the **implemented experimental behavior** rather than silently modifying the code to match the written description.
+Where the written methodology and supplied final implementation differ, the repository prioritizes the **implemented experimental behaviour** rather than silently modifying the code to match the written description.

-Examples include differences involving:
+Material differences identified during refactoring include aspects of:

 - Transformer positional encoding;
 - temporal feature definitions;
 - residual-expert feature specification;
 - selected hyperparameters;
 - training-stage descriptions;
-- routing regularization behavior.
+- routing regularization behaviour.

-These differences are retained transparently rather than retrospectively altering the experiments that produced the original results.
+Historical output files from different experimental runs may contain small differences.
+Public headline results therefore use a single internally consistent cross-market comparison output rather than mixing metrics across runs.

 ---

 ## Limitations

 The empirical evaluation focuses on SPX and AAPL options and therefore does not establish generalization across broader asset classes or market structures.

 The temporal expert in the supplied implementation operates on fixed-length option-level histories and does not constitute a general market-level temporal representation.

 The expert contribution analysis is post-hoc and does not retrain reduced architectures after removing individual experts.
 In the residual-expert sensitivity condition, the residual correction is attenuated rather than fully removed.

 Financial-consistency results are empirical diagnostics computed on a filtered subset of SPX call options.
 The discrete convexity diagnostic does not explicitly adjust second differences for unequal strike spacing, and the hedging analysis uses a supplied option delta rather than a model-derived RA-MoE hedge ratio.
 These results should therefore not be interpreted as theoretical no-arbitrage guarantees.

 Supplementary implied-volatility analyses were explored during the original project but are not included in the public repository because the SPX and AAPL scripts used market-specific filtering, inversion ranges, and data schemas.
 They are therefore not treated here as a standardized cross-market evaluation.

+Finally, this repository is a modular refactor of an experimental research codebase rather than a production option-pricing library.

 ---